 When my son Leo came out as transgender, I was blindsided by his news.
-Because I didn’t know that he had been hiding his true gender since middle school, I felt it came out of nowhere.
+Because I didn't know that he had been hiding his true gender since middle school, I felt it came out of nowhere.
 I went to bed thinking I had a daughter, and the next day I woke up and had a son.
 None of it made sense.
 If my child were transgender, I should have known, right?
 Wrong.
-Coming out is more than just the actual telling, which I did not realize at the time.
+Coming out is more than just the actual telling, which I did not realize then.
 Because of this, I let myself carry the guilt of thinking I should have seen some kind of signs or clues over the years that told me Leo was transgender.

 Our kids hide from us what they don't want us to know.

-Once Leo had the language explaining why his body didn’t match how he felt about his identity, he kept it to himself.
-He wasn’t ready to share that truth about himself with the world.
-As he began to prepare for college, he slowly changed how he presented himself to the world.
+Once Leo had the language explaining why his body didn't match how he felt about his identity, he kept it to himself.
+He wasn't ready to share that truth about himself with the world.
+As Leo began to prepare for college, he slowly changed how he presented himself to the world.
 He cut his hair short, then shorter, then shaved it off.
 He began dressing in a more gender-neutral way.
 None of this seemed out of the ordinary for Leo.
 He had been changing his hair since middle school.
 He was trying out different hairstyles and then different colors.
 And fashion was something that Leo flipped back and forth with, and also, Leo was a teenager.
 Teenagers are all over the map with how they dress and do their hair.
 None of this raised any red flags that something was amiss.

 We can only know what we know when we know it.

 When Leo was in high school, the word transgender wasn't on my radar.
 I wouldn't have associated it with my child if it had been.
 I wouldn't have pieced together what was going on with him and put it together with him being transgender.
 And that's because I wouldn't have known what to be looking for.